LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 +------------------------------+---------+--------------------------------+

-If ``AXOM_ENABLE_ALL_COMPONENTS`` is OFF, you must explicitly enable the desired components (other than 'common', which is always enabled).
+If ``AXOM_ENABLE_ALL_COMPONENTS`` is OFF, you must explicitly enable the desired components (other than 'core', which is always enabled).

 See `Axom software documentation <../../../index.html>`_ for a list of Axom's components and their dependencies.